arptra/gigachat.unit.tests.generator/README.md

 The entrypoint filters discovered classes to the provided set and generates DTOs only for those targets.

+### Cleaner Mode

+Pass `--clean` (or `--mode clean`) to enable the cleaner pipeline.
+The cleaner iterates through all detected tests, removes invalid imports, stray `@Test` annotations and placeholder assertions, and then compiles and executes the remaining tests.
+Methods (or entire classes) that still fail during either stage are deleted from the test sources.

 ### Using the Real GigaChat LLM

 By default the pipeline relies on a stubbed LLM implementation.
 Supply credentials to enable the official